↑

 Talk about addictive!
 I probably could have tripled the recipe but then I would have sat there and eaten the entire pan one by one.
 No kidding – they are just that wonderful!

-Over the last year we have made our fair share of gluten-free and grain-free rolls.
+Over the last year I have made my fair share of gluten-free and grain-free rolls.

-Aside from these here, we have also done Pan de Yuca, Paleo Dinner Rolls, and Paleo Zucchini and Squash Bread (SO good!)
+Aside from these here, I have also done Pan de Yuca, Paleo Dinner Rolls, and Paleo Zucchini and Squash Bread (SO good!)

-We transformed our garden zucchini into Paleo Chocolate Zucchini Bread and Muffins, which were absolutely divine!
+I transformed my garden zucchini into Paleo Chocolate Zucchini Bread and Muffins, which were absolutely divine!

 What are Brazilian Cheese Puffs?